Milkitic/KeyASIO.Net/README.md

 # KeyASIO.Net
 External ASIO/WASAPI_EXCLUSIVE backend for low-latency and safe osu! audio playback experience.

-While the original osu's audio system has a latency for about 40 ms, this program can provide extremely low latency to as low as 0.6ms *(Verified by [EmertxE](https://osu.ppy.sh/users/954557), determine by your devices, from tapping to hearing)*, and for most players the latency can be lower than about 15ms *(with no professional soundcard, from tapping to hearing)*.
+While osu's original audio system has a latency for about 40 ms, this program can provide extremely low latency to as low as 0.6ms *(Verified by [EmertxE](https://osu.ppy.sh/users/954557), determine by your devices, from tapping to hearing)*, and for most players the latency can be lower than about 15ms *(with no professional soundcard, from tapping to hearing)*.

 ## Introduction
 We have been waiting for the [very near future](https://osu.ppy.sh/community/forums/topics/428222?n=13) for several years, but it looks like that the dev team has been stopped supporting such heavy development for legacy osu.
 So there are many nice external community audio tools before like [REAL](https://github.com/miniant-git/REAL), [osu-External-ASIO-Sound](https://github.com/XTXTMTXTX/osu-External-ASIO-Sound), [AsioHookForOsu](https://github.com/zzhouhe/AsioHookForOsu), etc. But:
-* Even with REAL, the osu!'s playback latency is still about 25ms.
+* Even with REAL, the osu's playback latency is still about 25ms.
 Anyway this is the easiest way to gain such improvement.
 * Tools like osu-External-ASIO-Sound or AsioHookForOsu gives ASIO support, but they have some inevitable problems: 1.
 Inject and hook which is unsafe for your account.
 2. Not perfect for custom hitsound support.

 This project born to resolve these problems.
 As default, this program enables `RealtimeMode` in the configuration, which will use [OsuRTDataProvider](https://github.com/OsuSync/OsuRTDataProvider) to read osu's memory without modifying.
-The OsuRTDataProvider is commonly used for broadcasting tools (like [RTPP Displayer](https://osu.ppy.sh/community/forums/topics/685031?n=1)), and it's safe because it was [approved by peppy](https://i.ppy.sh/6c651103246da60f794606d63b8fc30c3aafd4fa/68747470733a2f2f692e696d6775722e636f6d2f767744337a64302e706e67). *But nothing will be guaranteed, so I should still say please do at your own risk.*
+The OsuRTDataProvider is commonly used for broadcasting tools (like [RTPP Displayer](https://osu.ppy.sh/community/forums/topics/685031?n=1)), and it looks safe because it was [approved by peppy](https://i.ppy.sh/6c651103246da60f794606d63b8fc30c3aafd4fa/68747470733a2f2f692e696d6775722e636f6d2f767744337a64302e706e67). *But nothing will be guaranteed, so I should still say please do at your own risk.*

 **Benifits of KeyASIO.Net**
 1. Support extremely low-latency playback around 0.6ms (determine by your devices, from tapping to hearing).
 2. Fully support for playing beatmap's custom hitsound including storyboard samples, and hitsound customization like: User skin, Ignore custom hitsound, Ignore samples, Ignore volumes, Ignore slidertails, etc.
-3. Optimise mania as per-key sound, just like behaviors in the game.
+3. Optimize mania as per-key sound, just like behaviors in the game.
 4. Safe for your account, **but no guarantee**.
 5. A easy-to-use user interface.